BlackBrickOrg/tiny-coap/README.md

 #### Features

-- very small memory consumption (in the common case it may be about amount of 200 bytes for rx/tx buffers)
+- very small memory consumption (in the common case it may be about of 200 bytes for rx/tx buffers)

 - implemented CoAP over UDP [rfc7252](https://tools.ietf.org/html/rfc7252)